+Curious about the highest paid doctors?
 For most of us, the college degree and career we choose are a result of our passion for a subject and its long-term monetary compensation.
 Similar to other careers, such as lawyers, engineers, and MBAs, specializing in a particular medical field earns you more because of the unique knowledge you acquire in school and residency.
-The highest paid doctors are usually specialists, where the median income is nearly 2 times more than primary-care physicians, or $385,000 versus $215,000.
+For instance, the highest paid doctors are usually specialists, where the median income is nearly 2 times more than primary-care physicians, or $385,000 versus $215,000.

 - Average: $535,000